PotentialParadox/User_Configurations/README.md

 # User_Configurations
 This repository contains my personal user configurations for a variety of different applications.
 For those who haven't used any of the following, I believe that these are very good starting points.
 Note that I personally did not make any of the following plugins and take no credit for them.
-I've created hyperlinks to the creators github accounts, for more information.
+I've created hyperlinks to the creators github accounts, for more information, please follow thoses.

 # Install
 These configuration require the installation of vim and tmux.
 Note that most servers have these already available.

-For ubuntu
+For ubuntu, you will need to install curl as well
 ```
-sudo apt-get install vim tmux
+sudo apt-get install vim tmux curl
 ```
 For mac, <a href="brew.sh">Homebrew</a> will be used.
 In the following replace username with your username.
 ```